ericholscher/ericholscher.com/site/blog/2016/jul/1/sphinx-and-rtd-for-writers.rst

 It also has practical and powerful tools for documenting software specifically,
 including:

-* Semantic referencing of software concepts, including Classes, Functions, Programs, Variables, etc.
+* Semantic referencing of software concepts, including classes, functions, programs, variables, etc.
-* Including of code comments inside prose documentation for many programming languages
+* Including code comments in documentation output for many programming languages
-* Tools for documenting HTTP API's
+* Tools for documenting HTTP APIs
 * Extensions with the Python language
 * A vast array of third party extensions to do useful things

 This article isn't large enough to cover all of the power packed into this tool.
-Hopefully I can show you enough that it piques your interest and you can research more.
+But I hope to show enough to pique reader interest so that you can try these tools out and research their capacity for yourself.

 Using Sphinx
 ~~~~~~~~~~~~

 reStructuredText is a powerful language primarily because the syntax can be extended.
-There are two types of extension that reStructuredText supports:
+reStructuredTest supports two types of extension:

 * Paragraph level (with Directives)
 * Inline level (with Interpreted Text Roles, or roles for short)